takev/VeerTL/VCTemplate/README.md

 ### While loop
 A while loop executes a block multiple times until the Python expression returns `False`.

 A local `_loop` variable is available inside the block.
-It has the attributes `first` aand `i` for often used information to format code properly.
-The `outer` attribute is used to get information for the next output loop.
+It has the attributes `first` and `i` for often used information to format code properly.
+The `outer` attribute is used to get information for the next outer loop.

 ```
 %while <Python expression>